Rasta Plant Medicines

 Rasta Medicine and Natural Remedies

-Jamaican folk medicine and herbal plants
+Jamaica folk medicine and herbal plants

 “Let thy food be thy Medicine” Hippocrates